LudicMindStudio/RoadAheadTeamVault/Memories/Memory of Liam Script.md

 ==The next day==

+**Event**
+	Liam wakes up and checks his phone.
-**Liam (Waking up):**
+**Liam (Waking up; ):**
-	_Whoa.
+	_Oh!.
 It’s already 10am.
-I should get started with my day._
+Let's go grab some food.

 **Event**
 	Liam gets out of bed.
 Leaves his bedroom.
-Goes to meet his family who is having breakfast
+Goes to meet his family who is having breakfast **Mother:**

-**Mother:**
 	_How are you today, son ?_
 **Liam:**
 	_I’m ok.
 Grandma called me last night and asked if I had a girlfriend yet or if I was looking for one._
 **Father:**
 	_Are you?
 You know son, having a girlfriend and a family of my own was my dream when I was your age.
-Your mom was pregnant with you when we were in our early twenies.
+Your mom was pregnant with you when we were in our early twenties.
 Why would you not want a girlfriend?
 Your sister is younger than you and has had a boyfriend for 4 years._
 **Liam:**
 	_Yes, I know Dad.
 I just don’t feel like it’s not my priority to find a partner right now._
 **Father:**
 	_What’s your priority?_
 **Liam:**
-	_Finding a job and starting my independent life._

-**Father:**
-	_“sigh”_
+	_Moving out and finding a job.
+**Father (Sighing):**
+	..._
 **Liam (Annoyed):**
 	_Are you trying to understand me, Dad?
 I’m happy that Liana has found someone she likes.
-It’s not that I don’t want a girlfriend and it’s not that I want one either.
+It’s not that I don’t want a partner and it’s not that I want one either.
 I just want to do what I want to do.
 Having a girlfriend is not a priority for me right now and might never be.
 I don’t know.
 Why do I have to know and want one now?
 Why is it any of your business if I find someone or not?
 (Goes for the door)

 **Mother:**
 	_We just want you to be happy, Liam.